 The administrative fees of the AAA are based on the amount of the claim or counterclaim.
 Arbitrator compensation is not included in this schedule.
 Unless the parties agree otherwise, arbitrator compensation and administrative fees are subject to allocation by the arbitrator in the award.

-Fees
+Filing Fees

-A nonrefundable initial filing fee is payable in full by a filing party when a claim, counterclaim or additional claim is filed.
+A nonrefundable filing fee is payable in full by a filing party when a claim, counterclaim, or additional claim is filed, as provided below.